New Jersey Deportation & Removal Lawyer

 Removal proceedings, formally called deportation, can be started by the USCIS Immigration Customs Enforcement (ICE) or Customs and Border Patrol (CBP) when they encounter an individual and notice a violation of immigration law.
 The violation could be noticed during a criminal background check after a trip abroad in which a conviction is discovered, the review of an application for an immigration benefit such as a green card renewal, an application for adjustment or naturalization, or simply a review of an alien’s background during an ICE enforcement action in the community.
 These actions are more common today than ever before due to the new administration's priorities to search out and detain criminal aliens.

-Once identified, the alien may be temporarily detained and transferred to ICE custody, who may act to further detain the alien.
+Once identified, the alien may be temporarily detained. and transferred to ICE custody, who may act to further detain the alien.
+There is no guarantee that they will be kept in the same city or state where they live.
+Detainees are frequently transferred all around the United States.

 Once in immigration custody the alien will be served with a Notice to Appear (NTA), which states the reasons the government is attempting to remove the alien from the U.S. The NTA will charge the alien with one of the grounds of removability under INA 237 (a) for having committed an aggravated felony or will charge that the alien as inadmissible to enter the U.S. under INA 212 (a) for having committed a crime of moral turpitude.